Dell's David Johnson takes senior post at Blackstone

 He joined Dell in 2009 from IBM, where he served as head of mergers and acquisitions.
 IBM waged an unsuccessful legal effort to prevent Johnson from taking the job at Dell, citing a non-compete clause in an employment agreement.

-Johnson was not available for comment on his new position on Monday.
-Officials at Blackstone could not be reached.

-During his three years at the computer maker, Johnson oversaw some 20 acquisitions worth about $10 billion, according to Frink.
+During his three years at the computer maker, Johnson oversaw some 20 acquisitions worth about $10 billion (6 billion pounds), according to Frink.

 Johnson, who reported directly to Michael Dell, will be replaced by two vice presidents who will report to the company's chief financial officer, Brian Gladden.